 The last verse of the book of Daniel reads: “But go thou thy way till the end be: for thou shalt rest, and stand in thy lot at the end of the days.”
 Daniel 12: 13

 The times of the gentiles are about to be fulfilled and a great delusion has blinded those who have not received the love of the truth.
-This article is an excerpt from The Day Of God soon available on Amazon.
+This article is an excerpt from The Day Of God available as a free download.